opendp/smartnoise-sdk/tests/dpsdgym/README.md

     }
 }
 ```
+(For each of the models, eval.py records the accuracies on Train Real Test Real (TRTR), Train Synthetic Test Synthetic (TSTS) and Train Synthetic Test Real(TSTR))
 ## Other Resources
 DPSDGym draws inspiration from [SDGYM](https://github.com/sdv-dev/SDGym) - it is also designed to play nicely with SDGYM, and so synthesizers that work for DPSDGym should also work with SDGym.